lucianojoublanc-da/derivhack2019dev/examples/hellocdm/README.md

 The CDM data model describing `CDM.Event`, is under `daml/Org/Isda/Cdm`, but we don't need to worry about it for this for the time being.

 Bear in mind that a ledger can only house contracts instantiated from `template`s.
-Data can not live on it's own on the ledger (by anology to SQL you must create a record in a table - you can't upload a plain data type).
+Data can not live on it's own on the ledger (by analogy to SQL you must create a record in a table - you can't upload a plain data type).

 Now, let's start the ledger and http services: